-As stated above, in one embodiment of the present invention, the precise location that is calculated by the GPS 30 receiver 206 is used to determine the current time zone.
+As stated above, in one embodiment of the present invention, the precise location that is calculated by the GPS 30 the fine set of time zone division lines.
+In this fashion, the receiver 206 is used to determine the current time zone.
 This information can be used for example to set the clock 219 coupled to the navigation computer 204 to a highly accurate compensated local time, based on current position.
-This feature avoids the problem found in current systems where 35 a local clock is not updated with a time zone is crossed.
+This feature avoids the problem found in current systems where 35 the compare using the course approximation location infora local clock is not updated with a time zone is crossed.

 FIG. 8A is a flowchart depicting a process that can be used to implement an enhanced feature for determining current time zone information in accordance with an embodiment of the present invention.
 In step 804 time zone division lines 40 are input into the navigation computer system 204.
 One way to accomplish this is to digitize time zone division lines.
 In step 806 three sets of time zone division lines are stored in the computer system 204.
-Preferably, these lines are stored as three sets of polygons having an increasing level of 45 accuracy, as indicated by step 806.
+Preferably, these lines are stored as three sets of polygons having an increasing level of 45 determines if the most accurate set of division lines have accuracy, as indicated by step 806.

-Accordingly, three sets of time zone division lines are stored, ranging in accuracy from course to medium to fine, The course time zone division lines are wider and not as accurate as the medium division lines, which in turn are 50 wider and not as accurate as the fine division lines.
+Accordingly, three sets of time zone division lines are stored, ranging in accuracy from course to medium to fine.
+The course time zone division lines are wider and not as accurate as the medium division lines, which in turn are 50 wider and not as accurate as the fine division lines.
 As the level of accuracy increases, so does the number and complexity of the polygons that comprise the different sets of time zone lines.
 In other words, the course and medium time division lines are approximations that are used to quickly 55 determine whether a current position is close to an actual time zone.
 If so, a more precise set of lines is used.
 The fine time zone division lines very accurately depict the shape and position of the actual time zone division lines.
 The fine set of lines is much more complex and requires more polygons 60 than the less accurate course and medium sets of lines.
 This concept is illustrated in FIG. 8B.